Extasy Records: History

 To promote their bands, the label organized concerts called Extasy Summits, which besides current contracted bands, also included former acts who had left for major record labels.
 The first was held at Osaka Bourbon House in September 1988, with several more held, including one at Shibuya Public Hall in September 1989.
-Footage from two of the concerts was recorded and released on VHS (the second also on Laserdisc); Unrivaled is Extasy!! (無敵と書いてEXTASYと読む!!) recorded at the Nippon Budokan in October 1991 and Extasy Summit 1992 ~ Minna ga Mumei-Datta, Dakedo...
-Muteki-Datta (EXTASY SUMMIT1992~みんな無名だった、だけど…無敵だった) recorded at Osaka-jō Hall in October 1992.
+Footage from two of the concerts was released on VHS (the second also on Laserdisc); Muteki to Kaite Extasy to Yomu!!
+Extasy Summit '91 at Nippon Budokan (無敵と書いてEXTASYと読む!!
+EXTASY SUMMIT '91 AT NIPPON BUDŌKAN) recorded at the Nippon Budokan in October 1991 and Minna Mumei-Datta, Dakedo...
+Muteki-Datta Extasy Summit 1992 (みんな無名だった、だけど…無敵だった EXTASY SUMMIT 1992) recorded at Osaka-jō Hall in October 1992.
 The October 1992 Summit was actually X Japan's first public performance with their new bassist Heath.

 The compilation album Lighting & Thunder was released in October 1998.
 On June 21, 2000, the compilation album History of Extasy 15th Anniversary was released.
 It includes 19 songs released by 14 different bands while on the label in celebration of its 15th anniversary.
 The album reached number 14 on the Oricon music chart.

 In 2000, Yoshiki signed a deal with Warner Music Group to distribute the record labels Extasy Japan and Extasy Records International.
 Records on Extasy Japan were distributed in Japan by Warner Music Japan and records on Extasy Records International were distributed in America by Warner Bros.
 Records, marking the first time the two companies worked together in this way.
 The first release on Extasy Japan was the July 2000 single "Pearl" by singer Shiro, while the first release on Extasy Records International was by singer Aja in 2001.
+According to Yoshiki's younger brother and current Extasy Records president, Kōki Hayashi, Extasy Japan was unconnected to Extasy Records and dissolved in just over a year, after accumulating 100 million yen in debt as it tried to become a major record label.

+Although inactive since 2003, Extasy Records continued to exist.
 In September 2007, Yoshiki announced that the soundtrack for the American movie Catacombs would be released on Extasy Records International.
 The soundtrack includes songs by Violet UK and Zilch.

 Yoshiki has referred to the first day, October 14, 2016, of the three-day Visual Japan Summit at Makuhari Messe as "Extasy Summit" as it saw X Japan, Luna Sea and Glay perform.

-In 2022, Yoshiki's brother, Kouki Hayashi, became president and CEO of Extasy Records, establishing a distribution partnership with TuneCore.
+In 2022, Yoshiki's brother, Kōki, became president and CEO of Extasy Records, establishing a distribution partnership with TuneCore.
+Previously, their mother had been president until her death that May.
+In January 2023, Extasy Records announced the formation of the label Extasy Beyond as part of its re-launch.
+The new label was described as aiming to sign acts that have the "Extasy spirit" and would not be bound to any specific musical genre.
+Its first act was Chiitan ☆ Kiss ~Ai no Rock Band~, a heavy metal band led by the mascot character Chiitan.